sebbu/iControl-Web/README.md

 1. `"pages"` is for the **iPhone/iPad** configuration.
 Screens are reachable by swiping horizontally.
 The last screen is an info screen.
 	* The info screen can be hidden by settings `"showInfoScreen": false`.
 This should only be done after you have done all other configuration and when you are sure that everything is working.
 	* You can disable network response feedback in two ways: use the switch on the info screen to hide error alerts.
 Set `"coloredNetworkFeedback": false` to not see flashing green/red button color.
 This is useful if your server does not respond correctly on network requests.
+	* If your device supports 3D Touch, you can configure `"3D_Touch"` with up to four commands.
 	* You can configure the `pages` in an array:
     	* Each page has a `"pageLabel"` which is optional.
 		* You can specify a request `"timeout"` (in seconds).
 The default value is 2.0 seconds.